StroepWafel/VirusTotal-Discord-Bot/readme.md

 Once the bot is running, it will automatically:

 1. Monitor all channels where it has access
-2. Detect file attachments in messages
+2. Detect URLs in messages
-3. Download and scan files using VirusTotal
+3. Check if URLs contain tracking parameters
-4. Reply to the message with scan results
+4. If trackers are found, delete the original message and repost it with cleaned URLs

-The bot will reply with:
+5. Include a notice indicating which companies' trackers were removed

-- A confirmation when a file is received
+The bot will only process messages that contain URLs (if `require_links` is set to `true` in the config).

-- Scan progress updates
+**Example:**
-- Final results showing how many antivirus engines detected the file as malicious
+- Original message: `Check this out: https://example.com/page?utm_source=test&fbclid=123`
-- A link to the full VirusTotal report
+- Bot reposts: `@user Your message has been reposted without trackers from Google, and Meta: Check this out: https://example.com/page`

 ## Configuration Options